mblode/blue-noise-ts/README.md

 # Blue Noise Dithering

-A CLI to dither images with blue noise.
+A CLI to dither images with blue noise, and generate blue noise textures using the void-and-cluster algorithm.

 ![Dithered profile image](img/matthew-profile-dithered.png)

-## Blue Noise Texture
+## What is Blue Noise?

+Blue noise distributes pixels evenly, avoiding the clusters and voids of white noise and the repetitive patterns of Bayer dithering.
+The result is natural-looking dithered images that preserve detail without obvious artefacts.

 ![Blue noise texture](blue-noise.png)

+_64×64 tileable blue noise texture_

 ## Installation